tsunami416604/azure-docs.hu-hu/articles/documentdb/documentdb-get-started-quickstart.md

     using Microsoft.Azure.Documents.Client;
     using Newtonsoft.Json;

+> [!IMPORTANT]
-> [AZURE.IMPORTANT] In order to complete this NoSQL tutorial, make sure you add the dependencies above.
+> In order to complete this NoSQL tutorial, make sure you add the dependencies above.
+>
+>

 Now, add these two constants and your *client* variable underneath your public class *Program*.